-- can't we've
+- can'twe've

 - shouldn't isn't

 - won't don't

 - they'll who's

 - doesn't she'd

-- hadn't
+- hadn'twhere's

-where's

-Lesson Title: Apostrophes with Theme: Grammar Contractions and Plurals Lesson Number: L3-L080 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: Define contractions and possessive apostrophes and demonstrate understanding of their function in a sentence.
-Identify common contractions and possessive nouns using apostrophes in sentences.
-Write sentences using contractions and possessive apostrophes correctly.
-Preparation Write word list 1 on the board (see end of lesson).
-Write word list 2 on the board (see end of lesson).
+Lesson Title: Apostrophes with Theme: Grammar Contractions and Plurals Lesson Number: L3-L080 Class: SSS 3 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
+Define contractions and possessive apostrophes and demonstrate understanding of their function in a sentence.
+2. Identify common contractions and possessive nouns using apostrophes in sentences.
+3. Write sentences using contractions and possessive apostrophes correctly. (see end of le list 1 on the board sson). on the board (see end